As Seen OnAward-Winng Representation

 Marijuana crimes and penalties are defined under the Texas Controlled Substances Act (Chapter 481 of the Texas Health and Safety Code).
 A person can be charged with illegally possessing marijuana under § 481.21 if they knowingly or intentionally possess a usable quantity of marijuana.

-If you are facing marijuana charges, it's critically important to engage the services of Collin County marijuana attorney, Deandra M. Grant.
+If you are facing marijuana charges, it's critically important to engage the services of Dallas marijuana possession attorney, Deandra M. Grant.
 Although marijuana is a widely used recreational drug that is virtually decriminalized in other states, in Texas, a conviction for a marijuana offense can incur hefty fines, incarceration, driver's license suspension and a criminal record.

 Just because you're being accused of a marijuana offense, it doesn't necessarily mean that you will be convicted.
 Attorney Grant knows how to defend marijuana cases and to demand that the burden of proof be placed on the prosecution.
 Any doubt placed in the minds of the judge or jury may result in a reduction or dismissal of charges against you.

-We urge you to contact The Law Offices of Deandra M. Grant, PC at once to discuss which defense strategies we would use in your case.
+We urge you to contact Deandra Grant Law at once to discuss which defense strategies we can use in your case.
+Call (214) 225-7117.

 Real ResultsOur Clients Victories

 Assault Causing Bodily Injury of a Family Member